 Benefits of Serverless

-Serverless technologies are inherently Cloud Native, which means they usually come out-of-the-box with many other cloud provider integrations, such as encryption methods, easy access to databases, integration with event systems and more.
-These integrations you might have to setup manually if you’re using a more server-oriented architecture.
+Cloud Integrations — Serverless technologies are inherently Cloud Native, which means they come out-of-the-box with many other cloud provider integrations, such as encryption methods, easy access to databases, integration with event systems and more.
+In a server-oriented architecture you’d be responsible for doing a lot of this manually yourself.

 Drawbacks of Serverless